 To improve a school, one must believe that improvement is achievable.
 This Report Card provides evidence about what can be accomplished.
 It demonstrates clearly that, even when we take into account factors such as the students' family background, which some believe dictate the degree of academic success that students will have in school, some schools do better than others.
 This finding confirms the results of research carried out in other countries.
 Indeed, it will come as no great surprise to experienced parents and educators that the data consistently suggest that what goes on in the schools makes a difference to academic results and that some schools make more of a difference than others.

-By comparing a school’s latest results with those of earlier years, we can see if the school is improving.
-By comparing a school’s results with those of neighbouring schools or of schools with similar school and student characteristics, we can identify more successful schools and learn from them.
+Comparative and historical data enable parents and school administrators to gauge their school’s effectiveness more accurately.
+By comparing a school’s latest results with those of earlier years, they can see if the school is improving.
+By comparing a school’s results with those of neighbouring schools and of schools with similar student characteristics, they can identify more successful schools and learn from them.
 Reference to overall provincial results places an individual school’s level of achievement in a broader context.

 More from this study

 Subscribe to the Fraser Institute

 Get the latest news from the Fraser Institute on the latest research studies, news and events.